hydraulic-software/conveyor/guidebook/docs/known-issues.md

     * Files stored under `AppData` will be cleaned up on uninstall automatically.
 This is usually what you want, but it's best to be aware of that and not store data the user can't afford to lose there.
     * Your app won't be able to see the `AppData` directories of other apps unless you adjust your configuration to de-virtualize those directories.
     * UNIX domain sockets may fail if you create them in a virtualized directory on some versions of Windows.
 Conveyor 8+ configures your package to devirtualize the Temp directory so sockets created there should work, but sockets created elsewhere may encounter errors.
 [Devirtualize](configs/windows.md#virtualization) a directory if you plan to create UNIX domain sockets there.
+* DLLs are no longer searched for in the `%PATH%`.
+If you want to load DLLs from other installed applications, you should locate that directory and then use `LoadLibraryEx` with the `LOAD_WITH_ALTERED_SEARCH_PATH` flag, passing in an absolute path to the desired DLL.

 ## Low priority issues